Macro Calculator

 Stage two converts the calorie target into macro grams in a fixed order:

 • Protein: 2.2 g per kg of body weight (≈1 g per pound).
-This is the upper end of the research-backed range for muscle protein synthesis in trained athletes.
+That sits at the top of the range the research supports for trained lifters.

 • Fat: 75 g baseline (covers hormone production for most adults).
 Keto shifts to 70% of calories from fat; low-carb to 40%.

-Why carbs flex: they’re the macro most directly tied to training performance, but they’re also the easiest to manipulate up and down depending on the day’s calorie target.
-Carb cycling — high days on training, low on rest — is a more advanced version of this idea.
+Why carbs flex: they're the macro tied most directly to how your training feels, and the easiest one to move up and down as the day's calorie target changes.
+Carb cycling, high days on training and low on rest, is that same idea on a schedule.

 Frequently asked questions